 For more information, visit covid.ks.gov.

 Kentucky is in the reopening Phase 2.
-Businesses must ensure that employees, volunteers and contractors wear a cloth mask and gloves with jobs including touching items often touched by others.
+Businesses must ensure that employees must wear a cloth mask and gloves with jobs including touching items often touched by others.
 Businesses shall provide PPE at no cost to employees, and offer instruction on proper use of PPE.
 Customers should be encouraged to wear masks.

 For more information, visit governor.ky.gov/covid19.